-Dual Language Program: A program that provides some or all of its instruction in a language other than English.
+Dual Language Program: A program that provides some or all of its core instruction in a language other than English.
 Some dual language programs are whole school programs; some schools offer a dual language program strand and a non-dual language program strand.

-Review SY20-21 Dual Language programs on page 36.
+• Review SY21-22 Dual Language programs on page 35.